BruningLab/warpDOCK/README.md

-# warpdrive
+# warpDOCK
 An ultra-large virtual drug discovery framework optimised for the Oracle Cloud Infrastructure network

 &nbsp;

 **Getting started**

-_The following documentation assusmes that you have set up your tenancy as a federated user are in your correct home region._
+_The following documentation assusmes that you have already set up your tenancy in the correct home region and are a federated user._

 &nbsp;